hyperledger/iroha-2-docs/src/guide/troubleshooting/overview.md

 ## Check the keys

 Most issues arise as a result of unmatched keys.
-This is why we recommend to follow this rule: **If something goes wrong, please check the keys first**.
+This is why we recommend to follow this rule: **If something goes wrong, check the keys first**.

 Here's a quick explanation: It is not possible to differentiate the error